MIKE SMITH’S HOT HUNDRED UK HITS

 recordings hitting the UK Top 10 from 1970 to 1972.
 With some

-more personnel charges, the trio continued recording, after 1972,
+more personnel changes, the trio continued recording, after 1972,

 but with little success.
 They remained a popular live act,